MicrosoftDocs/windows-itpro-docs/windows/security/threat-protection/microsoft-defender-atp/minimum-requirements.md

 The Microsoft Defender ATP sensor can utilize a daily average bandwidth of 5MB to communicate with the Microsoft Defender ATP cloud service and report cyber data.
 One-off activities such as file uploads and investigation package collection are not included in this daily average bandwidth.

-For more information on additional proxy configuration settings see, [Configure machine proxy and Internet connectivity settings](configure-proxy-internet.md) .
+For more information on additional proxy configuration settings, see [Configure machine proxy and Internet connectivity settings](configure-proxy-internet.md).

 Before you onboard machines, the diagnostic data service must be enabled.
 The service is enabled by default in Windows 10.